SOURCE-TO-SEA RIVER SWIM, 2015

 SWIM THE EDEN

-The whole swim was filmed by the human Swiss Army knife, James Silson.
-He kayaked along beside the brothers, occasionally supported by Jack's good mates David Renton and Sandy Kerridge.
-Then there were the ever-trusty, food-packed chariots driven by mum and dad, as well as brownies and cakes to keep the boys blubbered-up…
+The whole swim was filmed by the human Swiss Army knife: James Silson.
+He kayaked alongside the brothers, supported at intervals by Jack's good mates: David Renton and Sandy Kerridge.
+Then there were the ever-trusty, food-chariots driven by Mum and Dad, as well as Jack’s girlfriend Beth who baked brownies and cakes to keep the boys blubbered-up…

 More examples of those kind folk who get you through tough times.

 Follow this link to find out more…